vpsfreecz/haveapi/README.md

 ## Validation of input data
 Because validators are a part of the API's documentation, the clients can perform client-side validation before the data is sent to the API server.

+## Blocking actions
+Blocking mode is for actions whose execution is not immediate but takes an unspecified amount of time.
+HaveAPI protocol allows clients to monitor progress of such actions or cancel their execution.

 ## Available clients
 These clients completely rely on the API description and can be used for all